kb1vc/SoDaSignals/README.md

 ```

 SoDaSignals also requires the SoDaUtils library.
 It will attempt to
-build the library itself and install it in the same destination
+build the library itself if it isn't already installed.
-directory.

 ## Installing